-If you are a first year law student, you can learn more about our office and the 1L summer job search through the 1L: Introduction to OCP webpage.
+If you are a first year law student, you can learn more about our office, access SCORE (Coming soon for 2Ls and 3Ls!), and the 1L summer job search through the 1L: Introduction to OCS webpage.

 If you are a second year student, check out the 2L Job Search Timeline.